NAMIS School 2018: Seattle

 Meals During the School

 All lunches and coffee breaks will be offered to attendees and lecturers.
 Please specify your dietary requirements on the registration form and at lunchtime.
-A get-together, casual dinner and a final banquet dinner will be also offered by UW on Monday, Wednesday and Friday evening, respectively.
-Tuesday and Thursday will be free evenings.
+A get-together, casual dinner and a final banquet dinner will be also offered by UW on Monday and Friday evening, respectively.
+Tuesday through Thursday will be free evenings.

 If eating out in the University District, expect to spend $10-$15 per person including taxes and tip.
 In Downtown Seattle, expect to spend $15-$25 per person, although this could reach $30+ including drinks.